Financial-Times/comment-bucketing/README.md

 ### Deployment

-**Don't commit directly to the 'master' branch, as this is deployed automatically to the production!
-Create feature branches and create pull requests.**
+**Don't commit directly to the 'master' branch, create feature branches and pull requests.**